Demand Planning Solutions - Forecasting Software, Training, Price and Weather Analysis

-UK based Forecast Solutions provides specialist training and consulting services for improved methods and process in demand planning and sales forecasting.
+UK based Forecast Solutions provides highly cost-effective demand forecasting software and a wide range of other services related to demand planning and sales forecasting.
 Clients come from a broad range of industry sectors including food and drink, other consumer products, pharmaceuticals, healthcare and construction.

-Forecast Solutions offers expert training on demand planning and forecasting.
+As well as providing leading edge forecasting software Forecast Solutions also offers expert training on demand planning and forecasting.
 Our well established training courses are independent of any particular software solution except in the sense that Excel is used as a common language in worked examples.

 Some businesses are subject to high levels of seasonality and/or promotional effects and these factors are often of great concern in FMCG forecasting.
 We can be of particular help with some unique methods for analysing seasonality and dealing with promotions.